Contatta/coffeescript-style-guide/README.md

   .reduce((x, y) -> x + y)
 ```

-When calling functions, _always_ use parentheses for function calls used within an expression:
+When calling functions, _always_ use parentheses for function calls used within an expression or as arguments:

 ```coffeescript
 # Yes